History of the Huns: First large scale attack on Rome and Persia

 In 395 the Huns began their first large-scale attacks on the Romans.
 In the summer of that year, the Huns crossed over the Caucasus Mountains, while in the winter of 395, another Hunnic invasion force crossed the frozen Danube, pillaged Thrace, and threatened Dalmatia.
 Sinor argues that these two events were likely not coordinated, but Kim believes they were.
 The forces in Asia invaded Armenia, Persia, and the Roman provinces in Asia.
 One group crossed the Euphrates and was defeated by a Roman army, while two armies, recorded in later sources as under the leadership of Basich and Kursich, rode down the Euphrates and threatened the Persian capital of Ctesiphon.
 One of these armies was defeated by the Persians, while the other successfully retreated by Derbend Pass.
 A final group of Huns ravaged Asia Minor.
 The Huns devastated parts of Syria and Cappadocia, threatening Antioch.
 The devastation was worse because most Roman forces had been moved to the West due to Roman power struggles there.
 In 398 Eutropius finally succeeded in gathering an army and restoring order in the province.
 It seems likely, however, that the Huns left of their own accord without Eutropius having defeated them in battle.

 Sinor argues that the much larger scale of the attacks on Asia Minor and Persia indicates that the bulk of the Huns had remained on the Pontic steppes rather than moving into Europe at this time.
 It seems clear that the Huns did not intend to conquer or settle the territories they attacked, but rather to plunder the provinces, taking, among other things, cattle.
-Priscus, writing much later, reports hearing from the Huns at Attila's camp that the raid was launched due to a famine on the steppes.
+The Greek diplomat and historian Priscus, writing much later, reports hearing from the Huns at Attila's camp that the raid was launched due to a famine on the steppes.
 This may also have been the reason for the raids into Thrace.
 Maenchen-Helfen suggests that Basich and Kursich, the Hun leaders responsible for the invasion of Persia, may have come to Rome in 404 or 407 as mercenaries: Priscus records that they came to Rome to make an alliance.

 Hunnic attacks against Armenia would continue after this raid, with Armenian sources noting a Hunnic tribe known as the Xailandur as the perpetrators.